This project will upgrade all OIT-supported Drupal 7 websites to Drupal 9. The project is funded by SAGIT (IPP 2022-2455).

 No but there is a fee if you want a design other than the Tiger theme or Scholar theme.

 No. You need to upgrade prior to December 2023.

 What if my website is Custom Drupal 7?

-You may be able to move it to the Princeton Site Builder version 2 platform.
+You may be able to move it to the Princeton Site Builder.
 This platform has greater flexibility in that you can use most of the base features and only have minimal customizations.
 In the past, if your website needed customizations, then it needed to be coded from the ground up.
 That is no longer the case going forward and one of the benefits of the new platform.

 Can I get a website to test?